 What is the history of PEEK, and how is it made?

-One of PEEK’s most notable attributes is its exceptional thermal and chemical resistance.
-For instance, it can withstand temperatures up to 260°C and is resistant to most solvents, acids, and bases.
-As a result, it is considered an ideal material for aerospace, automotive, medical, and oil and gas applications.
+PEEK is known for its ability to resist heat and chemicals.
+It can handle temperatures up to 260 °C and is resistant to many solvents, acids, and bases.
+These qualities make it an excellent choice for use in aerospace, automotive, medical, and oil and gas industries.

 What are the mechanical properties of PEEK?